GadgetSeed/gadgetseed/apps/APPLICATIONS.md

-# GadgetSeed Sample Application
+# GadgetSeed sample application

 ## Internet radio/Music player

-   It is a music player to operate with a touch panel.
+   A music player operated with a touch panel.

-   You can play [shoutcast](https://directory.shoutcast.com/) internet radio.
+   You can play Internet radio on [shoutcast](https://directory.shoutcast.com/).
-   M3U, PLS files stored on MicroSD card can be played as a playlist of internet radio.
-(MP3,128Kbps only)
+   M3U and PLS files saved on the MicroSD card can be played as playlists on Internet radio.
+(MP3, 128Kbps only)

-   You can play MP3 files and AAC files stored on your MicroSD card.
+   You can play MP3 files and AAC files saved on the MicroSD card.

-   You can view information about songs, including album art.
+   You can display music information including album art.

-   The AAC audio decoder uses [faad2](https://github.com/dsvensson/faad2).
+   I am using [faad2](https://github.com/dsvensson/faad2) for my AAC audio decoder.

-   The MP3 audio decoder uses [libmad](https://www.underbit.com/products/mad/).
+   I'm using [libmad](https://www.underbit.com/products/mad/) for my MP3 audio decoder.

    You can view album art in JPEG and PNG formats.

-   [picojpeg](https://code.google.com/archive/p/picojpeg/) is used to decode JPEG images.
+   I am using [picojpeg](https://code.google.com/archive/p/picojpeg/) to decode JPEG images.

-   PNG image codecs are using [libpng](http://www.libpng.org/pub/png/) and [zlib](https://zlib.net/).
+   I am using [libpng](http://www.libpng.org/pub/png/) and [zlib](https://zlib.net/) for the PNG image codec.

-   [mt19937ar](http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT2002/MT2002/mt19937ar.html) is used to generate random numbers for random playback functions.
+   [Mt19937ar](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/emt19937ar.html) is used to generate random numbers for the random playback function.

-   Works with 32F769IDISCOVERY, 32F746GDISCOVERY.
+   Works with 32F769IDISCOVERY and 32F746GDISCOVERY.

    ![musicplay](internetradio.png)

-   The snapshot is of 32F769IDISCOVERY.
+   The snapshot is from 32F769IDISCOVERY.

-   Config files : internetradio_hr.conf, internetradio_lr.conf
+   Configuration files: internetradio_hr.conf, internetradio_lr.conf

-   Source File Directory : internetradio, soundplay, musicplay
+   Source file directory: internetradio, soundplay, musicplay

 ## File manager

-   It is a simple file manager.
-MP3, You can play AAC files.
+   A simple file manager.
+You can play MP3 and AAC files.
 (32F769IDISCOVERY, 32F746GDISCOVERY only)

    You can view PNG image files.
 (32F769IDISCOVERY, 32F746GDISCOVERY only)

    You can view JPEG image files.

-   Works with 32F769IDISCOVERY, 32F746GDISCOVERY.
+   Works with 32F769IDISCOVERY and 32F746GDISCOVERY.

    Works with NUCLEO-F411RE + LCD (Kuman 2.8inch TFT LCD Shield).